jlfaucher/executor/incubator/ooRexxShell/readme.txt

 A second level of filtering is done at line level.
 The output of the help can be filtered line by line using these operators:
 \==     strict different: line selected if none of the patterns matches the line.
-==      strict equal : line selected if at least one pattern matches the lines.
+==      strict equal : line selected if at least one pattern matches the line.
 <>      caseless different: same as \== except caseless.
 =       caseless equal: same as == except caseless.